-Our shared story runs through God's call and blessing of Abram, the man who would become the great patriarch Abraham.
-He lived his story the same way we can learn to live ours: through faith in the living God, transformed by God's grace and covenant mercies.
+This story runs through the whole Bible.
+Following Adam's sin and Noah's flood, God calls and blesses Abram, the man who will become the great patriarch Abraham.
+Abraham learned and lived his part in God's salvation story the same way we can learn to live ours: through faith in the living God (Gen. 15:6).

-God promised to make Abram a great nation, to give Abram a great name, and to bless the world through Abram.
-God makes Abram a great nation through the prophet and leader Moses.
-God gives Abram a great name through the King and prophet David.
-God sends out his blessings to all the world through Jesus of Nazareth, the Christ, the Son of the Living God.
+God promised to make Abram a great nation, to give Abram a great name, and to bless the world through Abram (Gen. 12:1-3).
+God makes Abram a great nation through the prophet and leader Moses (Ex.
+19:1-6).
+God gives Abram a great name through the King and prophet David (2 Sam 7:8-17).
+God sends out his blessings to all the world through Jesus of Nazareth, the Christ, the Son of the Living God (Mt.
+28:18-20).

-Jesus founds his church, his community of disciples on mission.
-And this community fills the inhabited world, including the British Isles.
-From the ancient and medieval ages, through the reformation and modern periods, through Jesus God stays faithful to his purposes and his people.
+Following his crucifixion and resurrection, Jesus founds his church—his community of disciples on mission.
+And this community then fills the inhabited world.
+From the ancient and medieval ages, throughout the reformation and modern periods, God the Father stays faithful to his purposes and his people through Jesus Christ.

-Also, through Jesus and through personal faith in him, our stories become part of his story.
-Our lives become filled with his life.
+Through Jesus—by personal faith in him—our stories become part of his story.
+Our lives become filled with his life (Eph.
+2:8-10).

 The Incarnation is not just our name.
 The Incarnation is the story in which and the strategy by which we are planting this church.
 We are a community of disciples to Jesus rooted and resident in Bryan/College Station, on mission with college students at Texas A&M and surrounding colleges.